mrakgr/Trading-Journal/methodology.md

 * Sell if the weekly bar low gets pierced and the stock closes down for the week.
 If it breaks lows and closes up on the week ignore it.
 * Sell into euphoria.

-I'll try buying 100 shares worth of NBIS to start testing it out.
+I'll try buying 50 shares worth of NBIS to start testing it out.
 The problem with backtesting is that I can't backtest my own discretionary news evaluation.

 What I am trying to capture with this system is a persitent pattern of higher highs and higher lows on consequtive bars, and there is a component of waiting for the bar to close to reduce the amount of shakeout.

+BOUGHT 50 NBIS @ 91.61